AurorinhaBoreal/CMData-Front/README.md

 # CMData POC

-This repository contains the POC (Proof of Concept) of the frontend of the CMData.
+This branch contains the POC (Proof of Concept) of the frontend of the CMData.
 It is developed using React and TS

 # Design

-As a poc, the design will be simply and minimalistic
+As a POC, the design will be simply and minimalistic

 # User Tasks